paritytech/parity-bridge/docs/bridged_validator_set.md

 each validator process is connected to the `foreign_chain` through a parity node that has that validators `validator_address` unlocked.

-in order for the approach laid out in this document to work a validator process must use/unlock the same address on on both `home_chain` and `foreign_chain`.
+in order for the approach laid out in this document to work, a validator process must use/unlock the same address on on both `home_chain` and `foreign_chain`.